-Contribution of Services to al-Qaeda
+Contribution of Services to al-Queda

-- 1. The Grand Jury realleges and incorporates by reference paragraphs 1 through 17 of the General Allegations and paragraphs 3 through 21 of Count One of this Indictment. - 2.
+- The Grand Jury realleges and incorporates by reference the General Allegations and Count One of this Indictment. - 2.
 Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, being a United States person, in the Eastern District of Virginia and outside the jurisdiction of any particular state or district, did willfully and unlawfully violate a regulation issued under Chapter 35 of Title 50, United States Code, in that defendant did willfully make and attempt to make a contribution of services to and for the benefit of al-Qaeda, a specially designated terrorist.